rkapl123/CmdLogAddin/docs/README.md

 SSL Authentication used?
 `"cdoUseSSL"="False"`

-Maximum time to try to establish a connection to the SMTP server
+Maximum time to try to establish a connection to the SMTP server in seconds
-`"cdoConnectiontimeout"=60`
+`"cdoConnectiontimeout"="60"`

 SMTP Servername
 `"cdoServerName"="YourSMTPServerName"`

-Usually SMTP Serverport 25
+SMTP Serverport (default unsecure: 25)
-`"cdoServerPort"=25`
+`"cdoServerPort"="25"`

 In case of internal errors or problesm with settings, try to send to this
 `"cdoInternalErrMailRcpt"="MAIL-address1@domain, MAIL-address2@domain"`